hl395/Bert_Ontology/README.md

 ```
 ## Transfer from Kong to Lochness
 Though NJIT has migrated from Kong to Lochness, the general idea of job scheduler behind the two systems are the same.
 You still need to submit your job to a central scheduler to dispatch where to execute your job.
 And the environment setup on Lochness is same as Kong.
-So it will be very beneficial to understand how to
+So it will be very beneficial to understand how Kong works before getting to learn Lochness.
 The primary distinction between Kong and Lochness is the commands used SGE v.s.
 SLURM, which is compared [here](https://wiki.hpc.arcs.njit.edu/index.php/SGEToSLURM).
 ```
 https://wiki.hpc.arcs.njit.edu/index.php/SGEToSLURM